 To answer the question

-With this all in mind let’s answer the question I started with: “what is structural rigidity and where it influence the design?”
+With this all in mind let’s answer the question I started with: “what is structural rigidity and where it influences the design?”

 Structural rigidity is a phenomenon responsible for force (or stress) redistribution in the model (among others).
 If some parts of the analyzed structure deforms more than others, then usually load is carried onto the more rigid elements, and may cause an overload of those parts.
 Small rigidity can be caused by various reasons like different material, boundary conditions, geometry of the structure or stability issues.

 Getting started with FEA